GLP-1

 How to Get a GLP-1 Prescription in New Zealand

-For type 2 diabetes (Pharmac-funded Ozempic):
+For type 2 diabetes (Pharmac-funded dulaglutide or liraglutide):

 1. See your GP with a confirmed T2DM diagnosis and recent HbA1c